 - Some medicines can affect how atropine works.
 Tell your doctor if you are using an MAO inhibitor (MAOI).

 Warnings While Using This Medicine

-- Atropine may make your eyes sensitive to light.
+- This medicine may cause drowsiness, blurred vision, or make your eyes sensitive to light.
 Wear sunglasses while you are using this medicine.
-Be careful if you drive a car, use machinery, or perform dangerous jobs.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.
 Do not drive until your pupils are no longer dilated.

 - You should not give this medicine to a child unless under your doctor tells you to.

 - Keep all medicine out of the reach of children.
 Never share your medicine with anyone.

 Call your doctor right away if you notice any of these side effects:

 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

 - Blurred vision, change in color vision, trouble seeing at night